MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugadvanced3-getsourcefileinformationwide.md

 ### -param InfoSize [out, optional]

 Specifies the size in bytes of the information returned to the <i>Buffer</i> buffer.
 This parameter can be NULL if the data is not required.

-##### - Which.DEBUG_SRCFILE_SYMBOL_TOKEN

-Returns a token representing the specified source file on a source server.
-This token can be passed to <a href="https://msdn.microsoft.com/library/windows/hardware/ff545430">FindSourceFileAndToken</a> to retrieve information about the file.
-The token is returned to the <i>Buffer</i> buffer as an array of bytes.
-The size of this token is a reflection of the size of the SrcSrv token.

-##### - Which.DEBUG_SRCFILE_SYMBOL_TOKEN_SOURCE_COMMAND_WIDE

-Queries a source server for the command to extract the source file from source control.
-This includes the name of the executable file and its command-line parameters.
-The command is returned to the <i>Buffer</i> buffer as a Unicode string.

 ## -returns